 European debut at age 26 in Cologne, Germany.

 If you weren't a musician or teacher, what do you think you would be doing now?

 If you could play only three composers for the rest of your life, who would they be?

 What are your most important collaborations?

 Craig Rutenberg (piano), Jean-Pierre Ponnelle (director), and James Levine (conductor).

-Who have you had the privilege of teaching?
+Who are three students you have had the privilege of teaching?

 Where have you been published?

 The Huffington Post Arts Section

 What recordings can we hear you on?